barbless1/zmanager/README.md

 Can i use it for my Zoo ?
   - No, it will lead to big security concerns if you try to use this education oriented project as a real professional tool

+If i am not a Zoo employee, how to use it ?
+  -
 Did you use AI to code the project ?
   - I am quite sceptic about AI, however i think programmation is a great tool which leads to wonderful projects.
 AI can be used as long as the developper understands fully what he is doing personally i used ChatGPT to plan the project infrastructure, but all HTML files were handwritten (on paper literally, yes), the "production" server was deployed with Portainer aswell.